khanhtrq/OMNI-DC-Canopy-Height/README.md

 ```
 cd src

+# v1.1
+sh testing_scripts/test_v1.1.sh

-# the real and virtual patterns from the 5 datasets reported in tab.1 and tab.2 in the paper
+# v1.0, the real and virtual patterns from the 5 datasets reported in tab.1 and tab.2 in the paper
 sh testing_scripts/test_robust_DC.sh

-# additional results on the void and nyuv2 datasets
+# v1.0, additional results on the void and nyuv2 datasets
 sh testing_scripts/test_void_nyu.sh
 ```
 ## Test on Your Own Dataset